 Bring What Little You Have To Jesus

-The disciples response hints of the inadequacy they might have felt concerning the command and I think is reflective of our own perceptions of the needs of those around us at times and what our role and responsibility is in fulfilling them.
+The disciple's response hints of the inadequacy they might have felt concerning the command and I think is reflective of our own perceptions of the needs of those around us at times and what our role and responsibility are in fulfilling them.

 “We have here only five loaves and two fish.”
 (Matthew)

 “Shall we go and buy two hundred denarii worth of bread and give them something to eat?”
 (Mark)